redis-developer/redis-movies-searcher/README.md

 }
 ```

-You need to enable the repositories with Spring Boot.
-To do this, use the annotations `@EnableRedisDocumentRepositories` and `@EnableRedisEnhancedRepositories` in the main class of the application.
+You need to enable the two repositories created with Spring Boot.
+In order to do this, you will need to use the annotations `@EnableRedisDocumentRepositories` and `@EnableRedisEnhancedRepositories` in the main class of the app.
 Edit the Java class `io.redis.movies.searcher.RedisMoviesSearcher.java` and add these annotations.

 ```java
 package io.redis.movies.searcher;